CHT2520/js-build-tools/README.md

 ```

 - You should get some feedback about Vite starting a server e.g. http://localhost:5137.
+- If you are using Codespaces, under the ports tab, you should find you have the Vite server running on port 5173.
+Make this port public.
 - Open the browser at this URL and the app should work.
 You should get three alert messages.
 The final one uses the _color-name_ package.
 We have successfully installed and used a Node.js package.

 ## Using React
 React is a front-end library that makes it easier for us to build complex JavaScript web applications.
 However, web browsers don't understand React code, so we need to transpile (convert) it into plain JavaScript before using it in our apps.
 To do this we can use a build tool such as Vite.

 - Stop the Vite server (q+enter)